AriFordsham/GHCWiki/dev-ops-group-charter.md

 - Ryan Trinkle (Obsidian Systems).

-We seek other individuals or organisation interested in contributing.
-Contact any of the aforementioned persons or send email to `manuel.chakravarty @ tweag.io`.
+If you or your organisation depends on GHC and you want to help with its continued development and maintenance, please contact any of the aforementioned persons or send email to `manuel.chakravarty @ tweag.io`.

 For the moment, we explicitly refrain from specifying a more detailed long-term membership policy, but organisations that commit significant resources in kind or in cash can reasonably expect to be represented on the group.